-- A. Letters.
-Except as otherwise provided below, communications with chambers shall be by letter, with copies simultaneously delivered to all counsel.
-Letters shall not be filed via ECF unless the Court directs otherwise.
-Copies of correspondence between or among counsel shall not be sent to the Court. - B. Telephone Calls.
+A. Letters.
+Except as otherwise provided below, communications with chambers shall be by letter, filed electronically via ECF.
+Letters seeking relief should be filed as letter-motions in accordance with Section 1.E below.
+Letters between or among counsel shall not be filed on ECF or otherwise sent to the Court (except as exhibits to an otherwise properly filed document).

+Letters to be filed under seal or containing sensitive or confidential information may be e-mailed to the Court (ChambersNYSDRamos@nysd.uscourts.gov) as a .pdf attachment with a copy simultaneously delivered to all counsel.
+Any such e-mail shall state clearly in the subject line: (1) the caption of the case, including the lead party names and docket number; and (2) a brief description of the contents of the letter.
+Parties shall not include substantive communications in the body of the e-mail; such communications shall be included only in the body of the letter.

+Parties shall not submit courtesy copies of letters that are filed as described above.

+- B. Telephone Calls.
 Except as provided below, telephone calls to chambers are permitted only in situations requiring immediate attention.
 In such situations, call chambers at (212) 805-0294. - C. Faxes and Emails.
-Faxes to chambers in lieu of mail or hand deliveries are encouraged.
-Copies must be simultaneously faxed or delivered to all counsel.
-No document longer than five pages may be faxed without prior permission.
+Faxes to chambers are not permitted except with prior approval.
 The fax number is (212) 805-7943.
-If a document is faxed to chambers, do NOT also send a hard copy.
-If a party wishes to email a pdf document to the Court, it must obtain prior permission to do so.
-The email should indicate who in chambers provided such permission, and must be copied to all counsel. - D. Docketing, Scheduling, and Calendar Matters.
+Except as otherwise provided in Section 1.A. above, if a party wishes to email a .pdf document to the Court, it must obtain prior permission.
+Faxes and emails should indicate who in chambers provided such permission, and must be copied to all counsel.
+If a document is faxed or emailed to chambers, do NOT also send a hard copy.

+- D. Docketing, Scheduling, and Calendar Matters.
 Please call Jazmin Rivera, Courtroom Deputy Clerk, at (212) 805-4590, during regular business hours. - E. Requests for Adjournments or Extensions of Time.
-All requests for adjournments or extensions of time shall be in writing and must include: - i. the original date; - ii. the number of previous requests for adjournment or extension, and the reason(s) therefor;

-- iii. whether the previous requests were granted or denied; - iv. the reason for the instant request; and - v. whether the adversary consents, and, if not, the reasons given by the adversary for refusing to consent.
+All requests for adjournments or extensions of time shall be in writing and filed on ECF as lettermotions (if consistent with the S.D.N.Y.
+Local Rules and the S.D.N.Y.
+"Electronic Filing Rules and Instructions"), and must include: - i. the original date; - ii. the number of previous requests for adjournment or extension, and the reason(s) therefor; - iii. whether the previous requests were granted or denied; - iv. the reason for the instant request; and - v. whether the adversary consents, and, if not, the reasons given by the adversary for refusing to consent.